A Framework for Real-time Safeguarding the Text Generation of Large Language Model: Methodology

 \section{Methodology}

-In this section, we introduce our safeguard framework, \ourTool, designed to safeguard text generation for large language models.
-Specifically, we enhance the beam search algorithm by incorporating external validators to validate generated candidates.
+In this section, we introduce our safeguard framework, \ourTool, which integrates an external validator to validate generated candidates.
 The workflow of \ourTool over time steps is depicted in Figure~\ref{fig:framework}.
-The top candidates produced during the beam search are validated against pre-defined safety constraints using the similarity-based external validator.
-Invalid candidates are promptly rejected, while valid ones are retained for the subsequent time step.
+The top candidates produced during decoding are validated against pre-defined safety constraints using the similarity-based external validator.
+Invalid candidates are promptly rejected, while valid ones are retained to be sampled for the subsequent time step.
 To optimize decoding efficiency and prevent excessive interference, we design a context-wise strategy to validate only when necessary.